 Archer C9 Best Use

 The C9 is great for a household that isn’t too keen on heavy internet usage.
-A home with about 3 4K TVs, 5 smartphones, and 5 laptops can enjoy the C9.
+A home with about three 4K TVs, five smartphones, and five laptops can enjoy the C9.
 While it can be used for gaming, its lack of optimization features only makes it ideal for light to medium gaming as the ideal routers for gaming usually need to be heavily configurable.

 Choosing between the Archer C7, C8, and C9 isn’t as difficult because their prices are almost the same and their differences are quite noticeable.